CityOfNewYork/ACCESS-NYC/wp-content/plugins/limit-login-attempts-reloaded/readme.txt

 1. Loginscreen after a failed login with remaining retries
 2. Lockout loginscreen
-3. Administration interface in WordPress 4.5.3
+3. Administration interface in WordPress 5.2.1

 == Changelog ==

+= 2.9.0 =
+* Trusted IP origins option has been added.

 = 2.8.1 =
 * Extra lockout options are back.